Errors, Exceptions and Warnings#

 return a + b

-While it is sometimes useful to check the input of a function, this kind of boilerplate code is considered bad practice in python.
-The reason is that, very often, the error messages sent by python itself are informative enough.
-See the following examples
+While it is sometimes useful to check the input of a function, this kind of boilerplate code is considered bad practice in Python.
+The reason is that, very often, the error messages sent by Python itself are informative enough.
+See the following examples:

 def simple_addition(a, b):